 One Question Surveys

-The single question survey also makes respondents feel like their answer will make a difference.
-Because well, it does.
-It’s much easier to act on the results of a single question survey because the results are easy to interpret.
+The single-question survey also makes respondents feel like their answers will make a difference.
+Because, well, it does.
+It’s much easier to act on the results of a single-question survey because the results are easy to interpret.
 You don’t have to worry about which question you should focus on first because you only asked one question.

 Timing Is Important